 How much spending money you bring depends entirely on your personal spending habits and financial situation.
 Remember, all your meals will be covered by Adventures.
 So, extra personal money would be entirely at your discretion.

 Remember when you’re on the field in ministry, you represent God, Adventures, and local missionaries.
 Modesty is the key in guiding decisions of what clothes to pack; a good rule of thumb: when in doubt, don’t bring it.
 A general packing list and our dress code will be provided for you.

 Be prepared to cover up tattoos or remove piercings if the host cultures/ministries find them offensive.
 If this is necessary, your leaders will let you know this before you get in country.

 For information on applying for a passport for the first time, visit the website below or make an appointment at your local post office.
 Generally, it takes approximately 4 – 6 weeks from the time of application for you to receive your passport.
 We must have your passport information before airline tickets are purchased so please get your passport ASAP.
 Sometimes it may take longer than 6 weeks to receive your passport, so apply now.

-Generally, Project Leaders are adults who have led or participated in previous Adventures trips, and some Project Leaders are Adventures staff.
-During your trip, your Project Leader will be the liaison between your team and the ministry host, coordinating daily ministry schedules.
-The Project Leader also facilitates nightly debrief sessions, encouraging your team to respond to what God is doing during the trip.
-Our goal is for you to have contact with your Project Leader roughly 1 month prior to your trip.
+Generally, Mission Leaders are adults who have led or participated in previous Adventures trips, and some Mission Leaders are Adventures staff.
+During your trip, your Mission Leader will be the liaison between your team and the ministry host, coordinating daily ministry schedules.
+The Mission Leader also facilitates nightly debrief sessions, encouraging your team to respond to what God is doing during the trip.
+Our goal is for you to have contact with your Mission Leader roughly 1 month prior to your trip.